 Faux leather was first intended as a substitute leather for upholstery.
 Some early pleather were manufactured with a web of “calico” textile, mixed with pigments and coated with boiled linseed oil.

 Pleather can be separated into two main resources: polyvinyl chloride and polyurethane.
-The dissimilarity between the two is that Polyurethane can take various kind of forms, but when solid and overextended to take the shape of a fabric, it reveals its rubbery feel.
+The dissimilarity between the two is that Polyurethane can take various kinds of forms, but when solid and overextended to take the shape of fabric, it reveals its rubbery feel.

 In contrast, polyvinyl chloride (PVC) is the third-most extensively manufactured synthetic plastic polymer globally.

 Pigments and additives are added to polyvinyl chloride during its production phase so it will look like leather.

 Those pleather car seats you’re looking at are probably made from a mixture of these two resources above.
 Pleather is usually used in producing upholstery, clothing, fabrics, and footwear.

 The quick answer is that they are pretty much the same thing – fake leather.
 They are both either made from vinyl or leather that has been texturized to look like leather.

 It’s important to note that pleather is a general word for fake leather and leatherette normally refers to a type of pleather.